Skip to content

 2. No confidence range is published on the 94.87%.
 Mastra's 84.23% gpt-4o headline falls inside the AgentOS 95% range; the two configurations are statistically tied at this resolution.

-The matched-reader comparison at the top of this post uses gpt-4o on both sides.
+The cross-vendor comparison at the top of this post uses gpt-4o on both sides.

 Part 4: Reproducibility issues in the published vendor record